smilster/Choir.js/README.md

 - Voice range setting
 - Audio playback with different instruments
 - Multi-channel mixer (fade, pan, solo, mute)
+- Tooltips
 - Tutorial

-## Crating a Composition
+### Creating a Composition

 #### 1. You can begin in several ways
-- Define a musical scale or mode and generate a random melody.
+- Define a musical scale or mode, set the range, and generate a random melody.
 - Input your own melody.
 - Input the root notes of a chord progression.

 #### 2. Add more voices
 - Refine inter-voice relations, change instruments, adjust volume and panning, change playback speed, experiment with scales.
-- Explore how all of this impacts the perception of harmony and musical expression.
+- Explore how all of these impacts the perception of harmony and musical expression.

-## Code Design
+### Code Design
 Choir.js focuses on providing a simple graphical interface with audio feedback for automated note generation.
 At the current stage, the underlying routines unfortunately depend on the GUI modules.
 Nonetheless, many code segments are designed for reuse.
 For example, take a look at `NoteGenerator.js` if you are interested in the core algorithm behind note generation.

 Score visualizing uses [VexFlow](https://www.vexflow.com/).
 Audio playback employs [Tone.js](https://tonejs.github.io/).

-## What Choir.js is not
-- It's not a DAW.
-- It's not a fancy live performance looping gadget.
-- It's not a music notation software.
-- It's not an AI black box for music generation.
+### Run Locally

+If you want to run Choir.js locally, you must host a simple server, e.g.,

+`python - m RangeHTTPServer` or `python - m SimpleHTTPServer`

+in the root folder, since samples must be hosted on same server.
+Samples are dynamically linked through `baseUrl = document.location;` in `samples/Instrument.js`, which should work for most testing cases.
+Alternatively, hard code the baseUrl path and directly open `index.html` with your browser without launching a server.